ubc-mdscl/ubc-mdscl.github.io/resources/current-students/current-students.md

 # Events Schedule

 The MDS-CL Events Schedule can be found below.
+Note that this is a general overview.
+These events are subject to change.

 | Event Type  | Event Name | Month |
 | :------------- | :------------- | :------------- |